hyprwm/hyprland-wiki/pages/Configuring/Tearing.md

 To enable tearing:

 - Set `general:allow_tearing` to `true`.
 This is a "master toggle"
-- Add `env = WLR_DRM_NO_ATOMIC,1` to your Hyprland config.
-This disables the usage of a newer kernel DRM API that doesn't support tearing yet.
 - Add an `immediate` windowrule to your game of choice.
 This makes sure that Hyprland will tear it.